CloudEngineHub/Awesome-Robotics-Manipulation/README.md

 This repo contains a curated list of **Robot Manipulation** papers at the intersection of robotics and deep learning..

 This repository will be continuously updated, and we warmly welcome contributions from the community.
-If you have papers, projects, or resources that are not yet included, please feel free to submit them via a pull request, open an issue for discussion or [email](baishuanghao@stu.xjtu.edu.cn) me to add papers!
+If you have papers, projects, or resources that are not yet included, please feel free to submit them via a pull request, open an issue for discussion or [email](baishuanghao@stu.xjtu.edu.cn) us to add papers!

 <!-- ******* 0-Content Table ******* -->
 ## 🏠 Table of Contents